 Two-Year Waiting Period

-In this case, the Colonial Penn life insurance plan will pay a death benefit, which is the return of the premiums paid (plus 7% interest) to your beneficiary.
-You won’t lose money, but your whole life insurance policy won’t serve its purpose.
+In this case, Colonial Penn will simply return the premiums you have paid (plus 7% interest) to your beneficiary.
+You won’t lose money, but your whole life insurance policy will no longer serve its purpose.

 Note: The waiting period does not apply to accidental deaths.